Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star Seven Inputs(latent): Switch that automatically passes the first provided latent to the output
 - ⭐ Star Text Filter: Cleans string text by removing text between two given words (default), removing text before a specific word, removing text after a specific word, removing empty lines, removing all whitespace, or stripping whitespace from line edges
 - ⭐ Star Face Loader: Specialized node for handling face-related operations.
 Image loader that works like the "load image" node but saves images in a special faces-folder for later use.
+- ⭐ Starnodes Aspect Ratio: Calculates the closest standard aspect ratio for an input image (or user selection) and outputs the corresponding width, height, and resolution string based on megapixel size.
+Useful for matching or standardizing image resolutions in workflows.
+- ⭐ Starnodes Aspect Ratio Advanced: Like the standard Aspect Ratio node, but also outputs latents in the correct shape for SDXL/Flux and SD3.5 models, with batch size support.
+Ideal for advanced workflows requiring direct latent tensor creation for multiple models.

 ### Model & Sampling Nodes
 - ⭐ StarSampler SD/SDXL: Advanced sampler for SD, SDXL, SD3.5 with model and conditioning passthroughs